diesel-rs/diesel/guide_drafts/migration_guide.md

 + }
 ```
 Additional changes may be required to adapt custom query ast implementations to fully support `group_by` clauses.
-Checkout the documentation of `ValidGrouping` for details there.
+Refer to the documentation of `ValidGrouping` for details.

-In addition any occurrence of `NonAggregate` in trait bounds needs to be replaced.
-Again the following
+In addition, any occurrence of `NonAggregate` in trait bounds needs to be replaced.
+Again, the following
 change shows the strictly equivalent version:

 ```diff